viamrobotics/docs/docs/mobility/frame-system/_index.md

 ### Visualize the Frame System

 You can visualize how your robot is oriented in the frame system in [the Viam app](https://app.viam.com).
-Navigate to the **Config** tab on your robot's page, select **mode** as **Builder**, and click on **Frame System**.
+Navigate to the **Config** tab on your machine's page, select **mode** as **Builder**, and click on **Frame System**.

 The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your robot:

 ![Default frame system configuration grid visualization for a single component, shown in the Frame System Editor](/mobility/frame-system/frame_system_basic.png)

-This tab provides a simple interface for simultaneously viewing and editing the position, orientation, and geometries of a robot's components in the frame system.
+This tab provides a simple interface for simultaneously viewing and editing the position, orientation, and geometries of a machine's components in the frame system.

 For example: